The business valuation process – What you need to need to know

 Valuation is key in the context of a transaction and a pre-deal assessment of valuation is imperative.
 An advisor can provide a valuation based on best practice techniques but also their experience and knowledge of valuation in the context of the corporate finance and M&A markets.

 Should you be contemplating a sale, a good corporate finance adviser can also help prepare your business for sale to maximise value and also assist in identifying buyers who would most likely pay a strategic premium.
-From a buyer’s perspective, valuation should be under constant review throughout an acquisition and be prepared to walk away if the price is too high.
+From a buyer’s perspective, the valuation process should be under constant review throughout an acquisition and be prepared to walk away if the price is too high.

 Read more